wubba438/Open_Science_B1/README.md

 - Data cleaning
 - Data analysis(mainly about the bot administrators)

-The data to use (all data before our analysis) could be found in the "data_original" folder.
+The data to use (all data used for our analysis) could be found in the "data_original" folder.
 The folder contains:
+1 block_log_data_new.csv : scrapped data done by our group
-1 Blocking policy-related pages creation timeline on English Wikipedia.xlsx 2 Blocking rationales dropdown menu tags creation timeline.xlsx 3 freq_policies_monthly.csv
+2 block_log_data_old.csv : scrapped data done by the previous group 3.Blocking policy-related pages creation timeline on English Wikipedia.xlsx 4 Blocking rationales dropdown menu tags creation timeline.xlsx 5 freq_policies_monthly.csv
-4 MonthlyEditAndEditorsFrom2004-2017.csv
+6 MonthlyEditAndEditorsFrom2004-2017.csv

 Other folders
 1 Data_results : all outputs we generated with the analyzing notebook